scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 .. figure:: numpy_dynamic.png
    :figclass: t

-   Execution time for unbalanced eignevalues search workload. :label:`dnumpy`
+   Execution time for unbalanced eigenvalues search workload. :label:`dnumpy`

 In this workload, we have same three stages.
-The second and the third stage computes eignevalues and the first one performs matrix multiplication.
+The second and the third stage computes eigenvalues and the first one performs matrix multiplication.
-The reason for why we do not use eignevalues search for the first stage as well is that it cannot fully load CPU as we intended.
+The reason for why we do not use eigenvalues search for the first stage as well is that it cannot fully load CPU as we intended.

 From figure :ref:`dnumpy` we can see that the best solution for this workload is Intel |R| TBB mode, which allows to reduce execution time to 67% of the default mode.